douglascorrea/til/sqlplus/configuration-options.md

 `set colsep ,` : Separate columns with a comma

+`set newpage none` : it will have the first blank line on sqlplus spool

 All commands can be used in any sql file and in the interactive sqlplus prompt as well.
 But it if you always will use this configuration it is better to put in `login.sql` or even `glogin.sql`